 Since 1946 however the Lodge has met at our current home in the Masonic Hall Chertsey.

 Our motto, ‘FACTA NON VERBA’, although appearing on the Lodge logo, is not translated in any of the Lodge literature, but a quick bit of research leads us to believe the meaning is ‘DEEDS NOT WORDS’.

 In 1920 during those early days of gracious living between the great wars, afternoon tea was served before each meeting, train times between Waterloo – Virginia Water were included on the Summons and cocktails were served before dinner.
-The annual subs were 5 guineas, although I guess that was a lot of money back then.
+The annual subs were 5 guineas, although that was probably a lot of money back then.